google/WebFundamentals/src/content/en/updates/2019/01/webcomponents-v0-deprecations.md

 The trial name is `WebComponentsV0`.
 With that token, you can use Shadow DOM v0, Custom Elements v0, and HTML Imports APIs.
-Trial registration will be open after Chrome 73 beta release."
+Trial registration will be open We plan to remove the features permanently in the Chrome 81 release, although the trial tokens may expire before then.

+Soon after the Chrome 73 beta release, you can register for the trial at [Web Components V0](https://developers.chrome.com/origintrials/#/view_trial/2431943798780067841).

 ## Remove Shadow DOM v0
 Shadow DOM v0 API `Element.createShadowRoot()` is removed.